 Since each stone’s diamond plot is unique, you can use this document to check the identity of any diamond that has its inclusions plotted.

-If your diamond is certified and comes with a diamond plot as part of the certificate, refer to it when you are getting your stone back – check whether its inclusions are where they are supposed to be as verification that you have the right diamond.
+If your diamond is certified and comes with a diamond plot as part of the certificate, refer to it when you are getting your stone back from the jeweler – check whether its inclusions are where they are supposed to be as verification that you have the right diamond.

 Remember: Check Your Diamond While at the Store